dpottavio/drbg/README.md

 ### Benchmarks

-The following benchmark measurements where taken on a Intel i5-8265U CPU @ 1.60GHz with AES-NI enabled.
+The following benchmark measurements where taken on an Intel Ultra 5 225H using AES-NI.

 The measurements below are the average latency for reading random data.
 The sizes 16 and 32 bytes are used because they are typical for